 If it is successfully connected

-If there is a problem connecting the host
+If there is a problem connecting to the host

 openssl s_client -connect smtp.pepipost.com:587 -starttls smtp

-Once you hit the above command,you see a lot of verbose.
+Once you hit the above command, you will see a lot of verbose.

-Above all, when a connection is successfully established, then you will notice a 250 DSN.
+Above all, you will notice a 250 DSN when a connection is established.

-Consequently, once you got 250 DSN you can start now your SMTP transaction now by using below command
+You can then start your SMTP transaction by using the below command

 EHLO “i am here”